allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall
     * Ask questions if they are unsure of what they need to do or how to do it
     * Listen to and consider ideas presented by others
+    * Give proper notice about any absences to lab meetings or changes they will make to the project itself.

 * Unacceptable Conduct (U):
   * Members shall not